-You will be very likely to have here an accommodation with a great view, in a more relaxing environment and local feeling when you walk the small maze of alleys and tiny streets.
+Most of the accommodations in Imerovigli have a magnificent view, in a more relaxing environment and local feeling, especially when you walk in the small maze of alleys and tiny streets.

 You may also have a walk to the Skaros Rock, the ruins of one of the five fortresses of Thira (the old name of Santorini), for a majestic view.

 Another great spot is the Ekklisia Theoskepasti, a few meters walk past Skaros; it’s a beautiful church with again an amazing view, a great spot for a few photos.

 Imerovigli is also perfect for a romantic stay far from the popular, however busy, Fira.